 Mutual funds with high turnover rates can create income that's taxed at ordinary-income rates.
 Choosing funds that provide primarily long-term gains can save you tax dollars because of the lower long-term rates.
 Also pay attention to earnings reinvestments.
-Unless you or your investment advisor record increases in your tax basis accordingly, you may report more gain than required when you sell the fund.
-Brokerage firms are required to track (and report to the IRS) your cost basis in mutual funds acquired in recent years.
+Unless you or your investment advisor record increases in your cost basis accordingly, you may report more gain than required when you sell the fund.
+For mutual funds you acquired after 2011, brokerage firms are required to track (and report to the IRS) your cost basis.